-We offer graduate programs leading to the M.A. and Ph.D. degrees.
+We offer graduate programs leading to MA and PhD degrees.

 Department admission requirements

-The normal requirement for admission to the graduate program is satisfactory completion of a standard undergraduate program in mathematics.
-The candidate will be expected to know linear algebra, the elements of abstract algebra, and elementary real analysis.
-A student whose degree has been awarded in some other field may be considered if he/she has had the appropriate background courses.
+The typical requirement for admission to the graduate program is the completion of a standard undergraduate program in mathematics.
+The candidate will generally be expected to know linear algebra, the elements of abstract algebra, and elementary real analysis.
+A student whose degree has been awarded in some other field may be considered if they have had the appropriate background courses.
+Students should also have current GRE scores and are strongly encouraged to submit a personal statement describing their reasons for pursuing a graduate degree in math.

-Applicants for graduate study must apply to and be accepted by the University of Hawaii Graduate Division for admission as a degree candidate.
+Applicants for graduate study must apply to, and be accepted by, the University of Hawaii Graduate Division for admission as a degree candidate.
 Online admission forms and instructions are available at the UHM Graduate School admissions web page.
-The Graduate Division application requires transcripts from the applicant’s undergraduate and previous graduate institutions.
-The Graduate Division accepts applications for the Fall semester from November 1 to February 15 and for the Spring semester from May 1 to October 1.
+The Graduate Division application requires transcripts from the applicant’s undergraduate and previous graduate institutions (unofficial transcripts suffice for evaluation of your application; official transcripts are required for admission to the program).
+The Graduate Division accepts applications for the Fall semester from August 1 to February 15 and for the Spring semester from May 1 to October 1.
 Foreign applicants are reminded that a TOEFL score of at least 500 (equivalently, 173 on the computer-based test or 61 on the internet-based test) is required to be admitted by the Graduate Division, and a score of at least 600 (or 250 on the CBT or 100 on the IBT) is required to be considered for a teaching assistantship in mathematics.

-Applicants for graduate study should have three letters of recommendation sent to the Department of Mathematics, 2565 McCarthy Mall, Honolulu, HI 96822.
+Applicants for graduate study should have three letters of recommendation sent to the Department of Mathematics, 2565 McCarthy Mall, Honolulu, HI 96822; the letters may also be emailed to the Graduate Chair at email@example.com.
 There is no recommendation form required besides the letters.

 Incoming graduate students will be required to take a diagnostic examination in undergraduate mathematics.
-This exam, given by the Mathematics Department, consists of two written parts — linear and abstract algebra, and calculus and elementary real analysis (not including measure theory).
-The exam is used to help plan the student’s graduate program, and is usually given during the week before registration.
+This exam, given by the Mathematics Department, consists of two written parts — linear and abstract algebra, and elementary real analysis (not including measure theory).
+The exam is used to help plan the student’s graduate program, and is usually given over the summer.

 The Graduate Division requires that Graduate Assistants carry a minimum of six credits per semester, which may include research and seminar courses.